maartenba/maartenba.github.io/_posts/2021-01-XX-building-a-friendly-net-sdk-to-connect-to-jetbrains-space.markdown

 This branch might evolve, or might be removed at some point.
 It will be used as a playground to see if we could use source generators.
 Especially with on-premises Space coming at some point, it might be more interesting for us to ship the .NET SDK for Space without generated code, and always generate it on-the-fly for *your* Space version.

-In short: C# source generators seems promising, but they need some further exploration.
-In cae you are interested, there are some [great examples of C# source generators](https://github.com/amis92/csharp-source-generators) out there!
+In short: C# source generators seem promising, but they need some further exploration.
+In case you are interested, there are some [great examples of C# source generators](https://github.com/amis92/csharp-source-generators) out there!

 ## About `System.Text.Json` in the SDK...